hsandt/pico-boots/README.md

 This is important to benefit from the PICO-8 bridging API `pico8api.lua` (PICO-8-specific functions, including `api.print`) as well as a few other helpers.

 There is no enforcement on test location, although we recommend to have tests in the same folder at their tested counterparts, as done in pico-boots and pico-boots demo.

+### Integration tests

+Integration tests are simulations.
+They test how modules work inside an actual game loop, often combining two or more modules together (e.g. menu + input to simulate the user navigating in the menu).

+Itests can be run either as unit tests in a headless, pure-Lua environment using `busted`, or directly inside PICO-8.
+Running headless itests is convenient for quick testing (since the game runs as fast as it can) and automated testing (CI).
+While running itests in PICO-8 allows the developer to spot issues visually.

+Because of the subtle differences noted in the Unit tests section above, results may slightly differ between headless and PICO-8 itests, so be sure to handle those differences in your test code.

+#### Conventions

+Integration tests should be placed under in a single `itests` folder somewhere in your game project.
+This is to allow itest discovery when running itests, both headless and in PICO-8.
+Files are searched recursively, so it's possible to sort them under subdirectories.

+Currently, the pico-boots engine has not integration test at all since it's mostly made of separate components.
+To run integration tests, pico-boots would need a sample `gameapp`, which is basically already the role of pico-boots-demo.
+In that sense, pico-boots-demo is the project that ensures that pico-boots' features work inside an actual game loop.

 ## Supported platforms